ipeternella/pystrukts/README.md

 ### Hash Maps

 As hashes **cannot** be reversed, the hashed values (digests) cannot be used to reconstruct the original value (file, object, etc.).
 As such, it only allows one to determine whether two **objects are identical or not**.
+Usually, hash functions are composed of two functions:

+1. A function that generates hash codes (usually languages supply a hash function on stdlib to hash its types);
+2. A function that converts hash codes into bucket indexes to have quick access to a key's value

+In this repo, the following were used:

+1. Python's stdlib `hash()` function was used to create hash codes (int) for its types;
+2. Modular hashing (for integers) to transform hash codes into bucket indexes.

+Ideally, the hash functions should provide randomly distributed hash values and without collisions (two values that are hashed generate the same hash output).
+In the real world, however, this is ideal is far from being real, so, two main techniques are used to resolve collisions in order to make hash tables work properly with a given key returning only its target value.

+- **Separate chaining **(use of linked lists to append collisions -- each bucket value is a reference to linked list);
+- **Linear probing** (reallocation of empty bucket slots in the hash table)

+An algorithm implementation of the Se**parate Chaining** technique is [here](algorithms/searching/symbol_tables/hash_map.py)

 ## Graph Algorithms